 The units that scored well in this metric had fewer parts and accessories and easy-to-access water reservoirs.
 The Tommee Tippee Travel Warmer is simple to clean and does not require descaling at all.
 Another is the Boon Orb, while the rest of the units finished slightly lower with similar instructions and effort levels for adequate descaling.
-Our least favorite to clean, and most likely to accumulate residue or mildew build-up even with regular cleaning, is the Dr. Brown's Deluxe.
+Our least favorite to clean and the one most likely to accumulate residue or mildew build-up even with regular cleaning is the Dr. Brown's Deluxe.

-In our process of repeatedly testing the most popular bottle warmers over the last eight years, we've learned a lot of information we'd like to share about essential qualities and features you'll want to look for when making a purchase.
+In our ongoing process of testing the most popular bottle warmers over the last eight years, we've gathered a lot of information we'd like to share about essential qualities and features you'll want to look for when making a purchase.

 Why Purchase a Bottle Warmer?

-While not necessary, if you're warming more than one or two bottles a day or your baby prefers milk to be a specific temperature, you may find it convenient to have a warmer.
+While not necessary, you may find it convenient to have a warmer.
+It is especially convenient if you're warming more than one or two bottles a day or your baby prefers milk to be at a specific temperature every time.

 The bottom line is that while it can be a convenient time-saver, a bottle warmer is not a must-have baby product.
 So, let's look at the alternatives side-by-side to help you assess whether the cost justifies the convenience.

-Breastmilk starts degrading in nutritional and immunological value at 104 F / 40 C, but deterioration accelerates as temperatures climb higher than 113F/45C.
-You should aim to warm baby's milk to approximately 98.6 F / 37 C (body temperature) or less.
+Breastmilk starts degrading in nutritional and immunological value at 104 F/40 C, but deterioration accelerates as temperatures climb higher than 113F/45C.
+You should aim to warm the baby's milk to approximately 98.6 F/37 C (body temperature) or less.

 Three Ways to Warm a Baby Bottle